If you have yet to try a homemade pesto, I urge you to try it at least once !

 I grow my own herbs and always use fresh basil – in everything basically!
 So I always have tons of it.

 If you have a couple of plants of basil, and know how to take off the leaves correctly, you end up with much more basil in the end, since the correct way of pruning gives more basil with time.
 Go from taking leaves from one plant first, stop and take leaves from plant no. 2, and when you get to the fourth - or however many you have- the first plant have grown up again etc etc, giving you a constant supply of fresh basil, without it costing a fortune. (future blog post maybe?).

 Anyways, this basil pesto is herbal, savoury, sweet, nutty, cheesy (!) and just wonderful to put on anything, may it be a toast, sandwich, in a lasagna, stew or pasta dish

-This pesto is also used in the Vegan Pasta Pesto Roasted Cherry Tomatoes, and there the recipe requires the exact amount as shown in this recipe.
+This pesto is also used in the Vegan Pasta Pesto Roasted Cherry Tomatoes, and there the recipe requires the exact amount as shown in this recipe, or you can try the Pasta with Creamy Vegan Olive Pesto Sauce that also uses this pesto.
 Like pesto in general?
 Then maybe try the Vegan Parsley Basil Pine Nut Pesto.

 Makes about 200 ml (6-7 oz)

 - 5-6 big (!) handfuls of fresh basil